-Katharine Knobil, age 59
+Katharine Knobil, age 60

 Dr. Knobil joined the Board in December 2021.
-Dr. Knobil currently serves as Chief Medical Officer of Agilent Technologies Inc., a position she has held since April 2021.
+Dr. Knobil served as Chief Medical Officer of Agilent Technologies Inc., a position she held from April 2021 to January 2024.
 Dr. Knobil previously served as Chief Medical Officer and Head of Research & Development at Kaleido Biosciences, Inc. from December 2018 to January 2021.
 Previously, Dr. Knobil spent more than 20 years in roles of increasing responsibility at GlaxoSmithKline plc, most recently serving as the corporate Chief Medical Officer from 2017 to December 2018, and as Chief Medical Officer for Pharmaceuticals at GSK from 2015 to 2017.
 She served as a member of the board of directors of Arena Pharmaceuticals, Inc. from June 2020 until its acquisition by Pfizer Inc. in March 2022.
 Dr. Knobil received her B.A. from Cornell University, her M.D. from University of Texas Southwestern Medical School, and completed a Fellowship in Pulmonary and Critical Care Medicine at the Johns Hopkins Medical School.
 The Board believes that Dr. Knobil's years of leadership experience in the pharmaceutical and healthcare industry and her medical degree qualify her to serve on the Board.

-Juan Vera, M.D., age 43
+Juan Vera, M.D., age 44

-Dr. Vera will begin service as our President and Chief Executive Officer effective May 1, 2023.
-He joined the Board in October 2018 and previously served as our Chief Operating Officer from November 2021 to April 2023 and previously served as our Chief Scientific Officer from October 2018 to April 2023.
+Dr. Vera began service as our President and Chief Executive Officer effective May 1, 2023.
+Dr. Vera also serves as our Principal Executive Officer and Principal Financial Officer.
+He joined the Board in October 2018 and previously served as our Chief Operating Officer from November 2021 to April 2023 and served as our Chief Scientific Officer from October 2018 to April 2023.
 Dr. Vera is a co-inventor of the multi-tumor associated antigen technology and co-founder of our predecessor, Marker Cell Therapy, Inc. Dr. Vera has held various positions at the Center for Cell and Gene Therapy at Baylor College of Medicine, most recently as an Associate Professor from 2015 to present.
 Dr. Vera is also a co-founder of AlloVir, Inc. where he has served as a member of the board of directors since 2014 and previously served as its Chief Product Development Officer from 2014 to June 2020.
 Dr. Vera received the Idea Development Award from the Department of Defense and Mentored Research Scholar Award from the American Cancer Society.
 Dr. Vera earned an M.D. from the University El Bosque in Bogota, Colombia.
 The Board believes that Dr. Vera's extensive scientific and medical experience, including as the co-inventor of the multi-tumor associated antigen technology, qualifies him to serve on the Board.

-John Wilson, age 63
+John Wilson, age 64

 Mr. Wilson joined the Board in October 2018.
 Mr. Wilson is a co-inventor of the multi-tumor associated antigen technology and co-founder of our predecessor, Marker Cell Therapy, Inc. Since 1996, he has been the Chief Executive Officer of Wilson Wolf Manufacturing Corporation.
 He is also a co-founder of AlloVir, Inc. and served as its Managing Director from 2013 to 2018.
 He previously served on the board of directors of AlloVir from 2018 to May 2022.
-Mr. Wilson earned a B.A. in Business Administration and a B.A in Economics from Hamline University and a B.S. in Mechanical Engineering from the University of Minnesota.
+Mr. Wilson also is the founder of Cell Ready, LLC, which he formed in 2023 to acquire the manufacturing operations of the Company.
+Mr. Wilson earned a B.A. in Business Administration and a B.A. in Economics from Hamline University and a B.S. in Mechanical Engineering from the University of Minnesota.
 The Board believes that Mr. Wilson's extensive scientific and manufacturing experience qualifies him to serve on the Board.